I Married a Witch: Plot

 Daniel conjures himself a body, then he and Jennifer crash the wedding, though they are at cross purposes.
 Daniel hates all Wooleys and tries to prevent his daughter from helping one of them.
 His attempts at interference land him in jail, too drunk to remember the spell to turn Wallace into a frog.
-Meanwhile, bride-to-be Estelle finds the couple embracing and the wedding is called off.
-Outraged, Estelle's father J.B. promises to denounce Wallace Wooley in all his newspapers.
+Meanwhile, bride-to-be Estelle finds the couple embracing, and the wedding is called off.
+Outraged, Estelle's father promises to denounce Wallace Wooley in all his newspapers.
 Wallace finally admits he loves Jennifer, and they elope.

-Jennifer then casts a spell on all the voters and ballots using witchcraft to fix the election – even Wallace's opponent ends up voting for Wallace, and the vote is unanimous.
+Jennifer then casts a spell on all the voters and ballots using witchcraft to fix the election – even Wallace's opponent ends up voting for Wallace, making the vote unanimous.
 The election's outcome convinces Wallace his new wife is indeed a witch.
 Daniel warns his daughter that she must be punished for revealing her true nature to a mortal, and takes away her magical powers.

 In a panic, Jennifer interrupts Wallace's victory speech, imploring him to help her escape.
 Unfortunately, the taxi they get in to get away is driven by Daniel.
-He takes the taxi airborne only to crash it into the original tree from the beginning of the story.
+He takes the taxi airborne only to crash it into the original tree in which he was trapped.
 At the stroke of midnight, Wallace is left with Jennifer's lifeless body, while two plumes of smoke watch.
 Before they return to the tree, Jennifer asks to watch Wallace's torment.
 While Daniel gloats, Jennifer reclaims her body, explaining to Wallace, "Love is stronger than witchcraft."
 She quickly puts the cork into the bottle of liquor her father is hiding in, keeping him drunk and powerless.

 Years later, Wallace and Jennifer have children.
-The housekeeper enters to complain about their youngest daughter, who enters pretending to ride a broom, to which Jennifer comments "We're going to have trouble with that one."
+Margaret, the housekeeper, enters to complain about their young daughter, who enters pretending to ride a broom.
+Jennifer tells her husband, "I'm afraid we're going to have trouble with her someday."